The ARB meets on the fourth Thursday of each month, unless otherwise stated. Applications must be submitted noon Monday prior to the ARB meeting.

 Complete architectural plans showing the complete elevation for each Side of the house that is affected is required for any exterior change.
-For changes/additions that alter the footprint of the house or to add a pool or hot tub, an as-built survey no more than three years old or site plan is required with the application for approval.
+For changes/additions that alter the footprint of the house or to add a pool or hot tub, a current as-built survey no more than three years old or site plan is required with the application for approval.

 Yes an application form is necessary for these amenities but there are guidelines that apply to location and screening requirements.
 In addition, backboards and hoops also require consent signatures.
 The ARB Administrator will identify which signatures are required.
+The Recreation Application can be downloaded off this website.

 Yes, all repainting/re-roofing projects must have an approved permit issued by the ARB.
+All re-roofing permits must have a Town of Hilton Head Building Permit.

 Yes.
 Any tree 3 inches or larger in diameter (measured at 2 feet above the ground) requires a permit from the ARB before it can be removed.
 There are times when a tree appears to be dead but is just temporarily dormant.
 The ARB Administrator or ARB Landscape Consultant will determine if the tree is dead or dormant.